5jt/dyalog-cookbook/manuscript/03_structure.md

 For this there are many _source-control management_ (SCM) systems and repositories available.
 Subversion, Git and Mercurial are presently popular.
 These SCMs support multiple programmers working on the same program, and have sophisticated features to help resolve conflicts between them.

 A> ### Source code management with acre
 A> Some members of the APL community prefer to use a source code management system that is tailored to solve the needs of an APL programmer, or a team of APL programmers: acre.
-APL is very different from any other programming language around, so it is not exactly a surprise that it is also different in its demand towards a source code management system. acre is an excellent alternative to Git etc., and it is available as Open Source; we will discuss acre in its own appendix.
+APL code is very compact, teams are typically small, and work on APL applications tends to be very oriented towards functions rather than modules.
+Other aspects of working in APL impact the importance of features of the SCM that you use. acre is an excellent alternative to Git etc., and it is available as Open Source; we will discuss acre in its own appendix.

 Whichever SCM you use (we used GitHub for writing this book and the code in it) your source code will comprise class and namespace scripts (DYALOGs) for the application.
 Test cases and the help system will be ordinary (= non-scripted) namespaces.
 We us a _build script_ (DYAPP) to assemble the application as well as the development environment.